I followed the guard up to the second floor of the inn and entered Xie Wuyuan's room. The air was thick with the smell of medicine.

 As I reached the door, Xie Wuyuan struggled to call out to me: "Yan Er!
 Don't go!
 I have something to say to you!"

 I paused for a moment but didn't turn back.
-"Marquis, it's better to take care of your health first."
+"Marquis, it's better for you to take care of your health first."

-With that, I pushed the door open and stepped outside.
+With that, I pushed the door open and stepped out.

-Xie Wuyuan's poison was peculiar, resembling the southern region's Gu poison.
+Xie Wuyuan's poison was peculiar, resembling a southern region's gu poison.

-I secretly investigated and discovered that Xie Wuyuan's recent inspection of salt affairs in Jiangnan had touched many people's interests.
+I investigated secretly and discovered that Xie Wuyuan's trip to Jiangnan for salt inspection had touched many people's interests.

-Several of his half-brothers harbored resentment over his title inheritance.
+Several of his half-brothers harbored discontent over his title inheritance.

-Liu Mingyue's family, the Northern General's Residence, while being his staunch supporters, was not entirely united.
+Liu Mingyue's family, the Northern General's Residence, although a staunch supporter of him, was not entirely united in their stance.

 The waters ran deeper than I had imagined.